-Selling to your customers is made successful if you know who you are selling to.
-In this light, it is essential for any business owner to craft an audience profile – a representation of the people who will find his product useful, attractive, and essential to their well-being and daily lives.
-An audience profile helps a business owner improve on his product as well as make the right marketing moves to become more responsive to his customers.
+If you want to sell products, you need to know who you’re selling them to.
+To do that, you need to craft an audience profile – a representation of the people who need your product.
+An audience profile helps a business owner improve on their product as well as make the right marketing moves to become more responsive to their customers.

-An audience profile is essentially a set of demographic profiles that make up a target market.
+An audience profile is a set of demographic profiles that make up a target market.
 Knowing and filling out the key details of your audience profile will allow you to understand who they are, how they live their lives, what their needs and wants are and ultimately, how your product can be part and parcel of their daily living.
-It also matters in marketing, because when you know who your audience is you will better be able to drive content that speaks to them, effectively making conversions out of many and in the end spelling out better business success for your startup.
+It also matters in marketing, because when you know who your audience is you will better be able to create content that speaks to them, helping to make them convert and, in the end, spelling out better business success for your startup.

 Where to Start

-Take note: your audience profile techniques is not just limited to what the people in your physical neighborhood think about your product or how they live their lives.
-You need to broaden your scope for more relevant research results.
-You can’t just target “everybody” – doing so would be foolhardy and a waste of your efforts.
-If you cannot start with hard data, then what you can do at first is, to begin with, some assumptions.
+Take note: your audience profile techniques are not just limited to what the people in your physical neighborhood think about your product or how they live their lives.
+You need to broaden your scope for more relevant research results, but also need to avoid going too broad.
+If you cannot start with hard data, then what you can do first is make some assumptions.

 Your Initial Information

 Once you have your guiding questions, it’s time to get outside and start asking these questions to the people around you.
 Conduct FGDs (focus group discussions) for a ballpark demographic.
-Sift through their answers until you identify some promising sectors, then do several more rounds of FGDs with just representatives from these sectors alone in order to fully iron out additional details that pertain to them and them alone.
+Sift through their answers until you identify some promising sectors, then do several more rounds of FGDs with just representatives from these sectors in order to fully iron out additional details that pertain specifically to your target demo.
 This step might feel tiring – it is, but it is also absolutely essential.
 More than surveys, FGDs and interviews allow you to ask additional questions to clarify certain things as well as give representatives enough opportunities to expound on their answers.
-As they have clearly given you their time (as opposed to quick surveys that people fill out half-heartedly), you need to capitalize on this opportunity to really know all particular details and techniques of designing audience profiles.
+As they have clearly given you their time, you need to capitalize on this opportunity to learn everything about them, and help make as complete a demographic profile as you can.

-Your next step is to create a profile based on the data you’ve gathered.
+Your next step is to actually build a profile based on the data you’ve gathered.
 One example would be:

-You may also have different audience profiles if you have a variety of product lines – for example, you have luxury items that caters to the upper-class audience while at the same time offer budget items that cost-savvy individuals would leap at.
+You may also have different audience profiles if you have a variety of product lines – for example, you can sell luxury items to the upper-class audiences while at the same time offering budget items that cost-savvy individuals will leap at.

 At the end of the day, these audience profiles tips will help you sell better and improve on your product to ensure that it will always serve its purpose as well as make its way into the households of your target market!